 “It was another miracle,” Liam proclaims, overcoming his disappointment at not creating a miracle with their guitar playing during the service.
 “Tim is resurrected from the dead.”

 “Do you know where they’re taking him, Father,” Kevin asks me.

 “First, Tim is not resurrected.
 They stole his body from the hearse.
 That’s my fault for not having it locked.
 Second, the celebration is just a few blocks away.
 I’m sure his body will be there, eventually.”

 They all plead to go right then.

 “We’ll walk over.
 We need to stay together once we get there.”

 “Nina and I played there last summer.
-It’s a cool club,” the Lennon boy exuded urbane confidence.
-The others surrounded him, asking silly questions about satanic rock clubs.
-Liam took my hand.
-I was conflicted that it seemed so reassuring to me, not him.
+It’s a cool club,” the Lennon boy exudes urbane confidence.
+The others surround him, asking silly questions about satanic rock clubs.
+Liam takes my hand.
+I’m conflicted that it feels so reassuring to me, not just to him.
 Lambs to the slaughter.